 Children with Down syndrome can become multilingual

 “Parents of special needs children including those with Down syndrome are frequently counseled away from bilingualism without the benefit of research to show how capable they actually can be.
 Ours is the first group study that documented that children with Down syndrome can become bilingual.
 There is no evidence in our study to suggest input should be restricted to a single language.
-In fact, these children can do very well in acquiring two languages.” —Dr. Elizabeth Kay-Raining Bird
+In fact, these children can do very well in acquiring two languages.” —Elizabeth Kay-Raining Bird

-Dr. Kay-Raining Bird has written a longer, more scholarly article on this subject at Bilingual Therapies, “a leading provider of bilingual speech-language pathology” based in the United States.
+Professor Kay-Raining Bird has written a longer, more scholarly article on this subject at Bilingual Therapies, “a leading provider of bilingual speech-language pathology” based in the United States.

 Bilingualism and Children with Language and/or Cognitive Disabilities